jeroen-vet/digitalgarden/src/site/notes/My Spiritual Digital Garden.md

 # My Spiritual  Digital Garden

 ## Introduction
 Hi guys!
 Welcome to my spiritual digital garden.
 The contents of this site, which are continuously being tended upon by its gardener, [[that's me\|that's me]], will be my metaphysical musings.
-I am an ardent follower of the classical Advaita Vedanta (see [[Non Duality\|Non Duality]]) and count my blessings that thanks to the wonders of technology I have come across this ageless philosophy.
+I am an ardent follower of the classical [[Non Duality\|Advaita Vedanta]] and count my blessings that thanks to the wonders of technology I have come across this ageless philosophy.
 I want to spread this wonderful word!

 ## Spirituality demystified